envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 A: It is an acronym for Representational State Transfer, an architectural style based on a set of predefined principles that describe how resources are defined and addressed through a web service.

 Q: What is RESTful?
-A: Web service that implements REST principles
+A: Web service that implements REST principles.

 ### 13. Microservices